Winners and Losers from College Football Bowl Season

 A year after a one-win total, coach Matt Rhule had Baylor back in a bowl game, and the Bears responded with a resounding 45-38 Texas Bowl win over Vanderbilt.

-With so much youth and talent, Rhule's offense hearkened back to the old Baylor offensive juggernaut days with 668 yards of total offense.
+With so much youth and talent, Rhule's offense hearkened back to the old Baylor offensive juggernaut days with 668 scrimmage yards.
 The Commodores could do nothing to stop the Bears, who were without injured leading receiver Jalen Hurd.

 The Bears are loaded for 2019 and may be a Big 12 sleeper.